See the Whole Site Before It Sees a Problem

 0 sec

-Source: Aerial sensing demo scenario
+Source: Aerial sensing engineering model

 0-layer